Neighborhoods of Oklahoma City: Western Avenue Corridor

 The Western Avenue district extends from N.W.
 36th to just north of Wilshire Boulevard and encompasses the Shartel and Classen Curve areas.
-The area is defined by a business improvement district] which area merchants established in order to assesses property owners for additional public and marketing services.
+The area is defined by a business improvement district which area merchants established in order to assesses property owners for additional public and marketing services.
 The Western Avenue Association provides marketing services for the merchants of District.
 Many energy-related businesses have offices in the area, including Chesapeake Energy, L.L.C., one of the metro's largest employers.

 39th Street Enclave

-Oklahoma City has the state's largest gay/lesbian population and gay village, known as the NW 39th Street Enclave or simply 39th Street.
+Oklahoma City has the state's largest gay/lesbian population and gay village, known as the NW 39th Street Enclave or District 39 or simply "The Gayborhood".
 As with many of OKC's neighborhoods, the lack of established boundaries makes it hard to give an exact location, but generally speaking, this community is principally located along N.W.
 39th Street between Pennsylvania Avenue and Youngs Street, although there are many gay-friendly businesses organizations and neighborhoods diffused throughout the surrounding area of the city.

-The NW 39th Street Enclave rivals Bricktown in terms of sheer volume of clubs, bars, and nightlife including The Habana Inn, billed as "The Southwest's Largest Gay Resort Hotel", with two clubs, piano bar, a restaurant, gift shop, and nearly 200 rooms all at the hotel.
+The NW 39th Street Enclave rivals Bricktown in terms of sheer volume of clubs, bars, and nightlife and nearly 200 rooms all at the District motel, (formerly the Habana Inn).
 39th Street is also home to the annual PRIDE celebration and other attractions.